naufalridho/reservation-api/README.md

 # Reservation API

 This repo demonstrates how to create a reservation import API using Ruby on Rails.
-The problem is, we need to have a single API that can consume different kinds of payload from different partners.
+The problem is, we need to have a single API that can consume different kinds of payload from different partners, for example a reservation payload from Airbnb and a reservation payload from Booking.com.

-Therefore, I use _Form Object Pattern_ and _Polymorphism_ to approach the solution
+For this, I used _Form Object Pattern_ and _Polymorphism_ to approach the solution

+## Problem statement
+There's a case where we need to have a single API that is able to parse different reservation payloads.
+The payloads are given by these json data:

 **Payload #1**
 ```console